 Campus Bovisa of Politecnico di Milano is located in Via Lambruschini 4a, Milan, Italy.
 The closest train stops are Milano Villapizzone and Milano Bovisa.

 It is easily reached by both train and plane from all over Europe.
-The events of effects will take place in seminar rooms located in two campuses.
-A detailled map of Polimi Campus South can be found here.
+The events will take place in seminar rooms located in two campuses.
+A detailed map of Polimi Campus can be found here.

 By train: